From Gucci to Prada, fashion fails evoke racist imagery

 The latest instance of that was Italian fashion designer Gucci, which produced a black wool balaclava sweater with an oversized collar that pulls over the chin and nose.
 It includes a slit where the mouth is, ringed with what look like giant red lips.
 Its similarity to blackface prompted an instant backlash from the public and forced the company to apologize publicly late Wednesday.

+And it’s not just the fashion labels.
+Adidas on Thursday apologized and announced it was removing a running shoe from its collection celebrating Black History Month.
+It did so after critics slammed the company on social media for including the all-white shoe in a collection Adidas said was inspired by the Harlem Renaissance.

-Gucci also withdrew the offending garment from sale on websites and stores.
-It said the incident would be “a powerful learning moment for the Gucci team and beyond.”
+Gucci also withdrew its offending garment from sale on websites and stores, and said the incident would be “a powerful learning moment for the Gucci team and beyond.”

 But the question persists: How can fashion houses that thrive on detail miss such critical social cues?